sugimotot/btsdoc-portal/developers/testnets/private_testnet.md

 The `my-genesis.json` file will be created in the `[Testnet-Home]` folder.
 Once this task is done, the witness node will terminate on its own.

-## 4. Customization of the Genesis file
+## 4. Customization of the Genesis File

 If you want to customize the network's initial state, edit `my-genesis.json`.
 This allows you to control things such as: